clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-freshdesk-integration.md

 ## Add a Freshdesk integration

+To add a new Freshdesk integration in injixo, you need to have a Pro or Enterprise Freshdesk account.

 1. Go to _Account > Integrations_{:.breadcrumbs}.
 2. If there already is an integration, click _Add integration_{:.doc-button}.
 3. In the **Freshworks** tile, click _Select model_{:.doc-button}.